-Within Kosovo most people are ethnic Albanian with the exception of the Northern areas where many people are of Serbian origin.
-The conflict within Kosovo is ongoing and controversial however Kosovans are happy to have tourists visit and are willing to openly talk about the past, present and future.
+Within Kosovo, most people are ethnic Albanian with the exception of the Northern areas where many people are of Serbian origin.
+The conflict within Kosovo is ongoing and controversial however Kosovars are happy to have tourists visit and are willing to openly talk about the past, present and future.

 Population: 1.8 million

 Language: Mostly Albanian, some Serbian.
 Good English and German spoken throughout the country.

 So what is there to do in Kosovo?
 Read on, here are all the major towns and best things to see in each area of Kosovo.